dnehar/Infants_Cov19/README.md

 Fastq files will be available on dbGAP under: **phs002655.v1.p1** <br/>

 ## Other assays
-1- Serum analyte quantitation using Olink (92 Analytes) - Raw data (olink) is available as Supplementary Data 7 <br/>
+1- Serum analyte quantitation using Olink (92 Analytes) - Raw data (olink) is available as a Supplementary Data 7 <br/>
 2- Antibody response (Collaboration with Adolfo García-Sastre and Teresa Aydillo @Mount Sinai):
   &nbsp;  a- anti-SARS-CoV-2: Spike, S2 and RBD  <br/>
   &nbsp;  b- Anti-Inteferon auto-antibodies <br/>